pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * single-octet encodings have an octet value < 128 and are fully backwards compatible
 * two-octet encodings have a first octet in the range 192..223, and represent code points in the range 128..2047
 * three-octet encodings have a first octet in the range 224..239, and represent code points in the range 2048..65535
+* octet values in the range 240..247 correspond to the first octet of four-octet UTF-8 encodings and MUST NOT be used
-* legacy single-octet encodings have an octet value in the range 240..255
+* legacy single-octet encodings have an octet value in the range 248..255
-* Overlong encodings MUST NOT be used unless specifically exempted (see below)
+* Overlong encodings MUST NOT be used

-Omitting four-octet encodings allows us to reserve legacy single-octet encodings for code points in the range 240..255.
+We reserve octet values in the range 248..255, which are not used in UTF-8, for legacy single-octet encodings of code points with the same values.
 This ensures backwards compatibility of existing secret key encryption (S2K Usage) code points.
-Since Secret Key Encryption code points greater than 240 are in current use, they MUST be represented by the legacy single-octet encoding.
+Since Secret Key Encryption code points in this range are in current use, they MUST be represented by legacy single-octet encodings.

 Three-octet encodings (code points 2048..65535) are reserved for private use.